-Three reports are sent home to parents/carers over the course of the academic year.
+Three reports are provided for parents/carers over the course of the academic year.
 These reports provide information on current attainment, attitude to learning and homework scores and are uploaded onto the Insight system.
 Paper copies can be provided on request.

 Should you wish to discuss your child's progress at any other time during the year, then please contact your child's form tutor for further information.

 The student report explained